OVERALL RATING: Best Project Management

 Before the tedious-sounding "database' deters you from reading further, know that Airtable is simple and easy to use.

 Airtable is a hugely versatile Platform.
-It should come as no surprise that companies such as Netflix and Expedia use the platform for their operational needs.
+It should come as no surprise that companies such as Netflix and Expedia are all on board.

 You start by entering information into a database that looks like a spreadsheet.
 Other people in your business can view the data, edit it and upload more data.
 Your databases can be simple, like a to-do list, or incredibly complex, like a financial accounts database.

 So far, the Airtable community has developed more than 150 open-source apps.
-Should you decide to build an app for your business, you can use the source code from any community apps.
+Should you decide to build an app for your business, you can use the source code from any community app.

 Then, you would link all the relevant employees to the database to assign the jobs to them.
 After they accept the tasks, you can set deadlines and varying levels of urgency for each task.

 Once your employees have finished their tasks, you can sign them off and create new jobs by assigning them to different projects.
 There's a selection of helpful templates for creating your first few databases.
 These include social media campaigns, event planning, employee onboarding and many more.

 Like its competitors, Airtable has released an automations tool.
 The feature lets you configure auto-executing workflows from within the platform.
 Automations reduce unnecessary admin hours by automating repetitive tasks.
 These could be meeting reminders, missed deadline alerts, and updating records and spreadsheets.